 AHEC Scholars is a program for students enrolled in health care programs who are interested in supplementing their education by gaining additional knowledge and experience in rural and/or underserved urban settings.
 It supports students in completing 40 hours of community-based, experiential, or clinical training in rural and/or underserved areas and 40 hours of didactic education.

-Who is eligible?
-Students enrolled in a health care program (certificate to doctorate) in Alaska.
+This program is open to students enrolled in a post-secondary health care training program in Alaska.

 Support & mentorship

 Learn from professionals in your field

 Work in rural and underserved communities in Alaska

 Travel support to rural sites